wp-plugins/clickfunnels/readme.txt

 **Yes.** A clickfunnels account is required to use this plugin.
 If you are not already a member you can sign up for your account and transform the way you run your online business.

 == Changelog ==

+Stay current with the latest version of the plugin:

 = Version: 1.0.0 =

 * Launch Plugin to Repository